-From the analysis of the previous Kenya Population and Housing Census data, it has been construed that the existing sub-locations are split between inter-census periods to form new sub-locations and the areas covered by the sub-locations, in such cases, vary between the inter-census period.
+From the analysis of the previous Kenya Population and Housing Census data, it is construed that between intercensal periods the existing sub-locations are split to form new sub-locations and the areas covered by such sub-locations vary between the intercensal period.

-A summary of previous intercensal population data for Galole Sub-County is given in Table 3.1 below.
+A summary of previous intercensal population data for Taveta Sub-County is given in Table 3.1 below.